openwisp/openwisp-monitoring/docs/user/wifi-sessions.rst

 Scheduled deletion of WiFi sessions
 -----------------------------------

+OpenWISP Monitoring provides a celery task to automatically delete WiFi sessions older than a pre-configured number of days.

 .. note::

     If you have deployed OpenWISP using `ansible-openwisp2
     <https://github.com/openwisp/ansible-openwisp2>`_ or `docker-openwisp
     <https://github.com/openwisp/docker-openwisp>`_, then this feature has
     been already configured for you.
+Refer to the documentation of your deployment method to know the default value.
 This section is only for reference for users who wish to customize OpenWISP, or who have deployed OpenWISP in a different way.

-OpenWISP Monitoring provides a celery task to automatically delete WiFi sessions older than a pre-configured number of days.
-In order to run this task periodically, you will need to configure ``CELERY_BEAT_SCHEDULE`` setting as shown in :ref:`setup instructions
-<setup-integrate-in-an-existing-django-project>`.

 The celery task takes only one argument, i.e. number of days.
 You can provide any number of days in `args` key while configuring